How to Make the Treble Crochet Stitch (aka Triple Crochet)

 Once you've mastered the basics of the treble stitch, there are some advanced techniques you can use to enhance your skills.

 One technique is the front post treble crochet, which creates a raised stitch that adds texture and depth to your work.
-To do this, instead of inserting the hook into the top of the stitch, you insert it around the post of the stitch from front to back, then follow the steps for the treble stitch as normal.
+Instead of inserting the hook into the top of the stitch, you insert it around the post of the stitch from front to back, then follow the steps for the treble stitch as normal.

 The opposite of this is the back post treble crochet.